KapPetrovTheGuy/ReverbOS/README.md

 # TODO LIST
 1. Hello World - DONE!
-2. Read from the hard disk - DONE
+2. Read from the hard disk - DONE!
+3. Protected Mode - DONE!
-3. Implement C And Protected Mode - NOT DONE
+4. Implement C - NOT DONE
-4. GDT And IDT - NOT DONE
+5. GDT And IDT - NOT DONE

 Adding more to list soon!